hashicorp/terraform-provider-azuread/docs/guides/microsoft-graph.md

 }
 ```

-For Terraform 0.12.x, you can pin using the `version` attribute in your `provider` block:
+Older versions of Terraform (0.12.x) can pin the provider version using the `version` attribute within the `provider` block:
 ```hcl
 provider "azuread" {
   version = "~> 1.5.0"